Isaddo/mocha-babel-test/README.md

 # mocha-babel-test

-when use `mocha` and `babel-core/register` running ES6 tests.
+Using `mocha` and `babel-core/register` running ES6 tests.
-Chinese Charactors will cause error when compile without cache.
+Chinese charactors will cause error when compile without cache.

 ## Steps